 We do not provide a 24 hour collection service for lost dogs.

-If you see a stray roaming dog please report to the Environment Officer’s Team with a description, the last location seen and the direction the dog is travelling.
+If you see a stray roaming dog report it to the Environment Officer’s Team with a description, the last location seen and the direction the dog is travelling.
 The information will be circulated to the Environment Officers and any owners who have reported their dog missing.
-The Environment Officers will not actively search for roaming stray dogs but will search if they are in the area.
+We will not actively search for roaming stray dogs but will search if they are in the area.